Umichyingzhen/zw/_portfolio/SPADE.md

 collection: portfolio
 date: 2025-07-05
 ---
-This is a research project conducted with Professor Cong Ma.
+This is a research project I conducted with Professor Cong Ma.
 Her contact information is congma@umich.edu, Department of Computational Medicine & Bioinformatics, Medical School, University of Michigan.
 ---

 ### 🧠 Project Summary